 WHS operates a 'mixed model' of school transport for our students.
-This means some WHS students use public buses, (and must pay student fares to and from school), and some use Ministry of Education provided free bus transportation, depending on the area in which they live.
+This means some WHS students use public buses, (and must pay student fares to and from school), and some use the Ministry of Education provided free bus transportation, depending on the area in which they live.
+Our website has additional information around eligibility and routes.